 You can easily open a brokerage account with online brokers offering stock trading apps and platforms.

 There are traditional brokerage firms where you work with an individual broker who places trades on your behalf.
 They’ll typically charge you commissions and fees every time they handle a transaction for you (buying or selling), so it’s essential to pick one that has low trading costs.

-You can save on transaction fees by using low-cost brokerage firms like Webull, M1 Finance, and Public.
-These brokerage firms offer access to low-cost funds with very low fees, which can save you thousands of dollars on fees during your lifetime.
+You can save on transaction fees by using low-cost brokerage firm like Plynk.
+This represents one of the best investment apps for beginners and offers access to low-cost funds with very low fees, which can save you thousands of dollars on fees during your lifetime.